Razacx/Advent-of-Code-2018/README.md

 _Started off well using TDD to create something of which I know it works, but I kinda dropped this after a while because I wanted to finish the exercise_
 _That was a mistake..._

-_I took it back up in the evening, removed some hacky code and refactored the whole thing to make more sense_
+_I picked it up again in the evening, removed some hacky code and refactored the whole thing to make more sense_
 _Was a breeze from there on out_

 _Also had some new insights in how the collection extension functions work in kotlin (mainly groupBy)_